tariqk-analytics/user-engagement-analysis-sql-python-statistics/README.md

 ```
 2. Download the JSONs and ingest into database:

-3. Open and run notebooks:
+3. Open and run notebook:
    - `notebooks/user_engagement_analysis.ipynb`

 ---